Recipe adapted for kosher, pastured cooking from Martha Stewart

 - Add the onions and cook until softened and translucent.
 Stir in the ginger, paprika, and coriander and cook for another 2 minutes

-- Place the chicken over the onion mixture, add the stock and bring to a boil.
+- Place the chicken over the onion mixture, add the stock and half of the dates and olives, and bring to a boil.
 Then, reduce to a rapid simmer, and cover.
 Cook the chicken for ~45 minutes, or until cooked through (the leg quarters might need a little more time than the breast quarters will).

 - Remove the chicken and place on a serving dish.
 Increase the heat to high and reduce the cooking liquid until reduced by half.
-Stir in the dates and cilantro, and season with salt and pepper, to taste.
+Stir in the remaining dates and olives, add the cilantro, and season with salt and pepper, to taste.
 Pour the sauce over the chicken, and serve with lemon halves, over couscous or quinoa.